 The buyout period begins Monday, May 18, and employees must make a decision on the severance package by July 3.
 Employees who choose to take the buyout would get one week’s pay for each year of service for up to 16 years and health insurance for three months, according to employees familiar with the negotiations.

 The positions on the chopping block, identified by Editor Keith Burris, are:

 - Content Providers: Features Writers: 5

 - Content Providers: Photographers, 4

 - Content Editors: Copy Desk, 2

 So far, there has been no indication of whether layoffs will occur if the 24 jobs aren’t slashed voluntarily.
 The announcement of layoffs does not constitute the formal 30-day warning, mandated by the current contract, that layoffs are a possibility.
 According to internal communications, the paper has never laid off guild employees in the past.
-In November, P-G management attempted to layoff or reduce hours of 70 Teamster-represented employees, but that effort was blocked by a federal judge.
+In November, P-G management attempted to layoff or reduce hours of 70 Teamster-represented employees, but that effort was initially blocked by a federal judge.
+However, on March 25, a panel of three appellate judges from the Third District Court of Appeal reversed the decision.
 The editorial staff won the Pulitzer Prize in 2019 for its work covering the October 2018 Synagogue shooting and was a finalist for the prize this year.

 Editor’s Note: This story was corrected on June 10, 2020.
 While the Post-Gazette was originally barred from laying off or modifying the employment of 70 employees in November 2019, that ruling was overturned on appeal on March 25, 2020.